Enhancing Sequential Recommender with Large Language Models for Joint Video and Comment Recommendation: Experiment

 \subsection{Overall Results}

-\paratitle{Video recommendation performance.} The overall results of the video recommendation task are shown in Table~\ref{tab:res_rec}.
-Based on the results, we have the following observations: Intuitively incorporating heterogeneous comment interaction behaviors (\ie DMT) is not inherently better than traditional sequential recommendation models.
-In contrast, the hypergraph-enhanced Transformer (\ie MBHT) excels in modeling multi-behavior dependencies and outperforms all traditional sequential recommendation baselines.
-In terms of text-enhanced methods, UniSRec achieves the best performance, thanks to its contrastive learning pre-training, which leads to high-quality universal sequence representation.
-As for FDSA and S$^3$-Rec, they do not benefit from the extra text embeddings.
-One possible reason is the poor quality of text present on our platform.
-Consequently, addressing this issue requires the adoption of a robust text semantic modeling approach.
+\textbf{Video Recommendation.} The overall results of the video recommendation task are shown in Table~\ref{tab:res_rec}.
+From the results, we have the following observations: Intuitively incorporating heterogeneous comment interaction behaviors (\ie DMT) is not better than traditional sequential recommendation models.
+In contrast, the hypergraph-enhanced Transformer (\ie MBHT) excels in modeling multi-behavior dependencies and outperforms all traditional baselines.
+Regarding text-enhanced methods, UniSRec and VQ-Rec achieve better performance, thanks to its contrastive learning pre-training, which leads to high-quality universal sequence representation.
+As for FDSA and S$^3$-Rec, they do not benefit from the text embeddings.
+One possible reason is the poor quality of text present on our platform, which requires the adoption of a robust text semantic modeling approach.
 Finally, LSVCR consistently maintains the best results compared to the baseline methods.

-\paratitle{Comment recommendation rerformance.} The results of different methods on the comment recommendation task are shown in Table~\ref{tab:res_com}.
+\textbf{Comment Recommendation.} The results of the comment recommendation task are shown in Table~\ref{tab:res_com}.
 From these results, we can find: DSSM, which does not involve user comment interaction history, exhibits inferior performance in comparison to other methods due to the lack of personalized user information.
-The personalized search methods that apply the title of the current video as a query (\ie ZAM, TEM) demonstrate better performance than the simple sequential modeling methods (\ie GRU, ATT, MHA).
+The personalized search methods that apply the title of the current video as a query (\ie ZAM, TEM) demonstrate better performance than the simple sequential modeling methods (\ie GRU, ATT, MHA, UniSRec$_{C}$).
 Based on the findings, it is evident that the personalized comment recommendation task requires user interests closely aligned with the specific video content, rather than overall generalized user comment preference.
 By comparing our approach with all baselines, it is clear that LSVCR achieves the most effective results.